Unseasonable, record-breaking cold blamed for at least 8 deaths

 In Clark County, Ohio, on Tuesday, a semi-truck hit a parked ambulance that was responding to another crash, killing the driver and injuring a co-driver, who was in the sleeper bunk of the truck, according to highway patrol officials.
 The killed driver was ejected from the semi and got trapped underneath it.

-Also Tuesday, in Richfield, Ohio, a sixteen-vehicle crash caused by low visibility from heavy snow, left a 21-year-old woman dead, according to the highway patrol.
+Also Tuesday, in Richfield, Ohio, a 16-vehicle crash caused by low visibility from heavy snow, left a 21-year-old woman dead, according to the highway patrol.

 On Monday, an 80-year-old man in Cook County, Illinois, died from cold exposure as a result of hypertensive and arteriosclerotic cardiovascular disease, according to the coroner there.